Meet Nonprofit VOTE’s dedicated team of democracy champions

 Michael Weekes is the President and CEO of the Massachusetts Council of Human Service Providers, the state’s largest statewide human services association.
 He previously served as the deputy commissioner for the Massachusetts Department of Social Services and was a founder of Massachusetts Families for Kids.
 Weekes has served on numerous commissions and task forces focused on the human service, government and nonprofit sectors, including as a former Board Chair of the National Council of Nonprofits.

 Allen Blackwell is a passionate voter participation and engagement advocate with a career spanning over two decades in public and nonprofit sectors dedicated to promoting a more just and equitable society.
-As the Project Director for National Voter Registration Day, Allen brings a wealth of expertise and an unwavering commitment to empowering communities through the democratic process.
+Allen brings a wealth of expertise and an unwavering commitment to empowering communities through the democratic process.
 Throughout his career, Allen has demonstrated a tireless dedication to promoting voter registration and engagement.
 He has served as a chief election judge and manager for voter registration drives, in addition to working on numerous civic projects.
 Allen is committed to forging partnerships and alliances between corporations, government, and citizens to advance National Voter Registration Day’s mission of promoting a more inclusive and vibrant democracy.
 Before joining Nonprofit VOTE, Allen served as the Homeless and Foster Care Operations Director for Baltimore City Public Schools.

-Brian joined Nonprofit VOTE as its new Executive Director in 2014, bringing 20 years of nonprofit management experience with him.
-Since then, he has worked successfully to raise the visibility of Nonprofit VOTE’s work on the national stage while bringing the voter engagement strategies of Nonprofit VOTE to scale, leveraging new resources, documenting the impact of its work, and forging new partnerships.
-He has also played a key role in leading Nonprofit VOTE’s management of National Voter Registration Day.
-Prior to his tenure at Nonprofit VOTE, Brian served as Executive Director of two other organizations, including United for a Fair Economy (UFE), an organization recognized for its sentinel work to raise the veil of growing economic inequality, and Tennesseans for Fair Taxation, a statewide coalition working to pass comprehensive tax reform.
-A south Louisiana native with Cajun roots, Brian started his career as a community organizer before moving on to organize in Kentucky and Tennessee.
+Brian has served as Executive Director of Nonprofit VOTE since 2014, where he has brought Nonprofit VOTE’s work to scale, leveraged new resources, documented the impact of its work, and forged new partnerships.
+He helped establish the Philanthropy for Voter Engagement initiative to help foundations effectively support voter engagement within their grantee networks.
+He also played a key role in Nonprofit VOTE’s successful management of National Voter Registration Day since 2017.
+Prior to his tenure at Nonprofit VOTE, Brian served as Executive Director of both United for a Fair Economy (UFE), an organization recognized for its work to raise the veil of growing economic inequality, and Tennesseans for Fair Taxation before that, a statewide coalition working to pass comprehensive tax reform.
+A south Louisiana native with Cajun roots, Brian started his career as a community organizer in cancer alley south of Baton Rouge before moving on to organize in Kentucky and Tennessee.

 Caroline (she/her) is the Evaluations and Learning Manager at Nonprofit VOTE where she supports and evaluates nonprofits doing in-person and digital voter engagement across multiple states.
 Her involvement in this space began a few years ago as a student at MIT where she registered to vote for the first time and encouraged her peers to do the same.
 Working to increase participation among ‘unlikely’ voters with little political knowledge like herself, her work culminated in a fast-growing nonpartisan campus group that worked across departments, administrative offices, and student groups.
 From this education and mobilization, she was awarded the MIT institute award for “Bridge Builder”.
 As a 2nd generation Asian-American, she is proud to continue supporting the power nonprofit voter engagement has to build community.

-Chyann Sapp brings a wealth of strategic planning experience across diverse sectors, including government, non-profit, advertising, and real estate sales and development.
-In 2011, Chyann made history by becoming the first Youth Voter Coordinator for the City of New York, where she led youth programming including the NYC Youth Poet Laureate program and Student Voter Registration Day, which was inspired by her participation in NVRD.
+Chyann Sapp brings a wealth of strategic planning experience across diverse sectors, including government, nonprofit, advertising, and real estate sales and development.
+In 2011, Chyann made history by becoming the first Youth Voter Coordinator for the City of New York, where she led youth programming including the NYC Youth Poet Laureate program and Student Voter Registration Day, which was inspired by her participation in National Voter Registration Day.
 She also served as the Associate Director of a tech-focused nonprofit, where she led East Coast business development and established relationships with government and nonprofit partners to advance 2020 Census outreach efforts.

 Chyann’s professional philosophy is succinctly captured by the mantra “Start with why,” underlining her belief in the power of purpose and intentionality in all endeavors to make lasting impact.
 She holds a B.A. in Africana Studies from CUNY Hunter College, where she also minored in Romance Language.